-This program is a course work only degree requiring 30 credits of graduate and/or advanced undergraduate level classes.
+This program is a non-thesis degree requiring 30 credits at the graduate and/or advanced undergraduate level.
 The program specifies 12 credits of required graduate coursework in core MSE subjects and 2 credits of graduate seminar.
-The remaining 18 credits in the curricular program may be tailored to suit your interests, with up to 12 elective credits available from advanced departmental or non-departmental undergraduate coursework (3000 and 4000 level courses).
+The remaining 16 credits in the curricular program may be tailored to suit your interests, with up to 12 elective credits available from advanced departmental or non-departmental undergraduate coursework (3000 and 4000 level courses).
 It is possible that the course of study could be completed in two semesters.
-Information regarding tuition, fees, and estimated expenses can be found at http://www.mtu.edu/gradschool/admissions/financial/cost/.
-For the 2014-15 academic year, he cost of tuition and mandatory fees for a semester of study at 15 credits was $12,432 ($820.50 per credit hour plus $124 required university fee), plus any applicable laboratory fees for courses that include a laboratory component.
+Information regarding tuition, fees, and estimated expenses can be found using the Cost of Education Calendar.
+For the 2014-15 academic year, the cost of tuition and mandatory fees for a semester of study at 15 credits was $12,432 ($820.50 per credit hour plus $124 required university fee), plus any applicable laboratory fees for courses that include a laboratory component.
 Although there are no scholarship or assistantship opportunities from the MSE department for the non-thesis MS program, students doing well in the program could be considered as possible candidates for department funded PhD research positions.

-Students who have received GTA or GRA funding from the MSE department are generally not eligible for the non-thesis MS program or degree
+Students who have received GTA or GRA funding from the MSE department are specifically not eligible for the non-thesis MS program or degree.

 Course descriptions of regularly scheduled MSE graduate and advanced undergraduate offerings are included below.
 Appropriate out-of-departmental courses at a numerical level of 3000 and above are eligible for elective credit, subject to availability and the approval of the graduate program coordinator.
 Out-of-department courses may be subject to availability, pre-requisite constraints, in-major restrictions, and/or approval of instructor.